ibm-cloud-docs/Cloudant/security/audit-events.md

 ```
 {: codeblock}

-It can take up to 5 minutes for the change to be reflected in the events seen in {{site.data.keyword.at_full_notm}}.
+It can take up to 5 minutes for the change to be reflected in the events seen in {{site.data.keyword.atracker_full_notm}}.
 {: note}